patztablook22/patztablook22.github.io/_posts/2023-05-11-face-mask-detection.markdown

 Link to pdf not included for ethical reasons.

-I do not want to paint myself, nor do I consider myself, to be paranoid towards the current world, despite occasionally thinking I should be.
-The majority of my concern is not in the trust towards it, but towards the potential future worlds inheriting technology that makes centralized power eaiser.

 <p style="text-align: center; white-space: pre-line">
 <i>
 Caught up in my thoughts, I gazed